pvdz/zeparser3/tests/testcases/regexes/regular_expression_disambiguation/AST_test_after_non-special_identifier/division.md

 >
 > ::> division
 >
-> ASI explicitly does not apply if the next line starts with a forward slash so this is a division
+> ASI does not apply when the forward slash can be a division

 ## Input